 Tal Education Group

 Based in China, the Tal education group focuses on providing its clients with tutoring services across many different subjects.
-Students can choose from three different formats; students can choose to learn in a small class format, personalized premium services, or online courses.
+Students can choose from three different formats: learning in a small class format, personalized premium services, or online courses.

 According to UNICEF’s latest figures, around 61.6% of the world’s population has been impacted by school closures.
 An estimated 224 million children were out of school in 2020.
-There have been massive global efforts to develop technology to the point where it can support most educational functions.
+Massive global efforts have been made to develop technology to the point where it can support most educational functions.

-Covid has changed a lot when it comes to educational.
-As a result, keep this educational stocks list on your watch list.
-Then you can keep your eye on how they move.
+Covid has changed a lot when it comes to education.
+As a result, keep this educational stock list on your watch list.
+Then, you can keep your eye on how they move.
 And when you see a setup, you can add it to your portfolio.